-Cowper states that these colours were presented by the King at Warley Camp on 15 October 1761, and carried possibly until 1801, including on service in Ireland.
+Cowper states that these colours were silk, and presented by the King at Warley Camp on 15 October 1761, and carried possibly until 1801, including on service in Ireland.
 On their retirement they were hung in the house of Colonel Stanley, and on his death in 1816 sent to the adjutant for deposition in Lancaster Parish Church, “since when all trace of them has been lost”.

 Second embodiment 1778-1783

 The regiment was re-embodied by a warrant of March 1778, under Col Edward, Earl of Derby (Edward Smith Stanley), who had been commissioned on 14 February 1772 during the long period of disembodiment.
 Nine of the ten companies were commanded by captains, including a light company; the King’s or Colonel’s company, with a captain-lieutenant, was the grenadier company.
 The regiment was disembodied by a warrant of February 1783.
 That August Thomas Stanley was appointed colonel.